 The most common form of kidney disease is Chronic Kidney Disease (CKD), which is a long-term condition.
 It is commonly caused by high blood pressure, which is dangerous for the kidneys because it can increase the pressure on the glomeruli.
 Glomeruli are the tiny blood vessels in the kidneys where blood is cleaned.
-Over time, the increased pressure damages these vessels and kidney function begin to decline.
+Over time, the increased pressure damages these vessels, and kidney function begins to decline.
 Kidney function will eventually deteriorate to the point where the kidneys can no longer perform their job properly.
 In this case, a person would need to go on dialysis.
 Dialysis filters extra fluid and wastes out of the blood.
 Dialysis can help treat kidney disease but it cannot cure it.
 A kidney transplant may be another treatment option depending on your circumstances.

 Diabetes is also a major cause of chronic kidney disease.
 Usually brought on by obesity, type -2 diabetes is a major risk factor for kidney disease.
 With diabetes, the small blood vessels in the body are injured.
 Your body will retain more water and salt than it should, which can result in weight gain and ankle swelling.
 You may have protein in your urine.
 Also, waste materials will build up in your blood.